 Tip: since the main body is not painted, outline the boots with black marker so the lighter colour can’t peak through in case there are any gaps.

-Now it’s time to light our the hat!
-The fairy lights will get sandwiched in between the felt and interchangeable hat.
+Now it’s time to light our gnome hat!
+The fairy lights will get sandwiched in between the felt and interchangeable gnome hat.

 Test out the lights first to make sure they are working.

 Prep the wire: where there is a light, give the wire a twist so the lights are standing vertically.
-This will make it easier to poke the lights through the felt.
+This will make it easier to poke the lights through the felt gnome hat.

 Then cut a command strip in half.
 Remove the backing and place one half of the command strip on the body and the other half on the back of the battery pack.
 Let it set up.